 Now I’m back on the road ‘proper’ and realise it is surprisingly easy to fall back into the swing of travelling life.
 Those who have been traveling for that bit longer than average will recognise that daily routines differ quite dramatically to the regular lives left at home.
 If you fall into that category, see how many of these ring a bell:

-You know you’ve been travelling a while when…
+You know you’re a long term traveler when…

 1. You’ve owned nearly every style of Havianas on the market.